College Counseling: The Search

 Your goal during each visit should be to walk away with a list of pros and cons about the place.
 Your gut impressions are just as important in this list as the concrete facts you learn about the school during the tour or information session.

-Do be aware of the outsized impact that a tour guide or info session leader can have on your overall impression of a school.
+Do be aware of the outsized impact that a tour guide or info session leader can have on your overall impression of a school, positively or negatively.
 Remember that your tour guide (and your admissions officer) do not—and cannot—represent the entire school.
 Make your best effort to separate your impressions of those people from your impressions of the school as a whole.

 When to Visit:

 We are often asked, “When is the best time to visit schools?”
 The answer is: whenever you are able.
-We encourage you to take advantage of any travel plans you already have (family wedding in Portland or trip to see Grandma in Sarasota?) to see a couple of nearby schools.
-We encourage you to get in touch with your Process Coach if you have upcoming travel plans to inquire about nearby colleges you could visit.
+Take advantage of any travel plans you already have (family wedding in Portland or trip to see Grandma in Sarasota?) to see a couple of nearby schools.
+Get in touch with your Process Coach if you have upcoming travel plans to inquire about nearby colleges you could visit.

 If you have the opportunity to plan a trip specifically to visit schools, the most ideal time is when EPS is not in session, but the colleges you want to visit are.
 Of course, those times are few and far between, so you’ll need to be prepared to work with whatever timing is available to you.
 Remember that every school has its own rhythm.
 You may unknowingly visit during Exam Week or on the first day of a new term.
 You will undoubtedly see some schools in the morning (“It sure is quiet at this school!”) and others on a Friday afternoon (“Wow, this place is so full of life!
 Everyone is out playing frisbee!”), and the timing may affect your impression of the campus.